-Effective September 17, 2009, the Company entered into warrant exercise agreements with the holders (the "Holders") of warrants to purchase an aggregate of 7.2 million shares of the Company's common stock, par value \$0.001 per share, issued by the Company to such Holders on May 7, 2009 (the "Initial Warrants").
-Pursuant to the warrant exercise agreements, the Company agreed to issue and sell to the Holders new warrants to purchase an aggregate of 5.8 million shares of common stock (the "New Warrants") in exchange for the exercise in full of the Initial Warrants at the reduced exercise price of \$0.90 per share.
+Effective September 17, 2009, the Company entered into warrant exercise agreements with the holders of May 2009 Warrants to purchase an aggregate of 7.2 million shares of the Company's common stock.
+Pursuant to the warrant exercise agreements, the Company agreed to issue and sell to these May 2009 Warrant holders September 2009 Warrants to purchase an aggregate of 5.8 million shares of the Company's common stock in exchange for the exercise in full of the May 2009 Warrants at the reduced exercise price of \$0.90 per share.
 In connection with the induced exercise of the warrants, the Company modified the warrant agreements, which resulted in a charge of \$3.8 million to operations during the three months ended September 30, 2009.
-The offering price of the New Warrants acquired by the Holders was \$0.0625 per share of common stock, and the initial exercise price of the New Warrants was \$1.42 per share.
-The New Warrants are exercisable during the period beginning on September 17, 2009 and continuing through May 7, 2016 and include certain weighted average anti-dilution provisions, subject to certain limitations.
-The sale of the New Warrants resulted in gross proceeds of approximately \$0.4 million and the Company recorded a \$6.4 million warrant liability, which represented the fair value of the New Warrants on the date of issuance, resulting in a charge of \$6.0 million to operations during the three months ended September 30, 2009.
-The exercise of the Initial Warrants resulted in gross proceeds of approximately \$6.5 million.
+The offering price of the September

+2009 Warrants acquired by the holders was \$0.0625 per share of common stock, and the initial exercise price of the September 2009 Warrants was \$1.42 per share.
+The September 2009 Warrants were exercisable during the period beginning on September 17, 2009 and continuing through May 7, 2016 and included certain weighted average anti-dilution provisions, subject to certain limitations.
+The sale of the September 2009 Warrants resulted in gross proceeds of approximately \$0.4 million and the Company recorded a \$6.4 million warrant liability, which represented the fair value of the September 2009 Warrants on the date of issuance, resulting in a charge of \$6.0 million to operations during the three months ended September 30, 2009.
+The exercise of the May 2009 Warrants resulted in gross proceeds of approximately \$6.5 million.
+As discussed above, on November 21, 2011, September 2009 Warrants to purchase 5.8 million shares were exercised resulting in proceeds of approximately \$2.3 million.
 The February 2010 underwritten public offering triggered certain anti-dilution provisions in the warrants outstanding prior to the offering.
 As a result, the exercise price of each warrant previously outstanding was adjusted.
-Following such adjustments, warrants issued in September 2009 and still outstanding as of March 31, 2011 represented warrants to purchase 5.8 million shares at an exercise price of \$1.34 per share.
-These warrants are classified as liabilities under the caption "Warrant liability" and recorded at estimated fair value with the corresponding charge under the caption "Change in fair value of warrant liability."
+As of March 31, 2012, none of the September 2009 Warrants were outstanding.
 See Note 9-Fair Value Measurements for disclosure regarding the fair value of financial instruments.

-Effective May 7, 2009, the Company completed a registered direct placement in which it sold 14.4 million shares of the Company's common stock, par value \$.001 per share, and warrants to purchase 10.8 million shares of common stock with an initial exercise price of \$0.95 per share, at a unit price of \$0.865 per unit.
+Effective May 7, 2009, the Company completed a registered direct placement in which it sold 14.4 million shares of the Company's common stock and May 2009 Warrants to purchase 10.8 million shares of common stock with an initial exercise price of \$0.95 per share, at a unit price of \$0.865 per unit.
 Each unit consisted of one share of common stock and a warrant to purchase 0.75 shares of common stock.
-The seven-year warrants are immediately exercisable and include certain weighted average anti-dilution provisions, subject to certain limitations.
+The seven-year May 2009 Warrants were immediately exercisable and included certain weighted average anti-dilution provisions, subject to certain limitations.
 The sale resulted in gross proceeds of approximately \$12.5 million and proceeds, net of direct transaction costs, of approximately \$11.2 million.
-As discussed above, on March 9, 2011, warrants to purchase 3.6 million shares were exercised resulting in proceeds of approximately \$2.4 million.
-As of March 31, 2011, none of the warrants issued in May 2009 were outstanding.
-As of March 31, 2010, these warrants are classified as liabilities under the caption "Warrant liability" in the accompanying balance sheets and recorded at estimated fair value with the corresponding charge under the caption "Change in fair value of warrant liability" in the accompanying statements of operations.
-See Note 9-Fair Value Measurements for disclosure regarding the fair value of financial instruments.
+As discussed above, on March 9, 2011, May 2009 Warrants to purchase 3.6 million shares were exercised resulting in proceeds of approximately \$2.4 million.
+As of March 31, 2012, none of the May 2009 Warrants were outstanding.
+During Fiscal 2011, the May 2009 Warrants were classified as liabilities under the caption "Warrant liability" in the accompanying balance sheets and recorded at estimated fair value with the corresponding charge under the caption "Change in fair value of warrant liability" in the accompanying statements of operations.
+See Note 9-Fair Value Measurements for disclosure regarding the fair value of financial instrument.